 My Favorite Makeup

 I’m allowing comments on this page, so if you have any questions, please leave a comment.
-As always, if you’d rather keep it private you can email me at editor.nikkifromhr@gmail.com.
+As always, if you’d rather keep it private, you can email me at editor.nikkifromhr@gmail.com.

-NARS Natural Radiant Longwear Foundation
+NARS Natural Radiant Longwear Foundation in Tahoe

 Beauty and makeup blogger with a warm olive, medium-deep skin tone.
 Best foundation matches are Estee Lauder 4W4 and 5W1, MAC C8, and Nars Tahoe.